Service Review

 Additional features

-Beyond name searches, TruthFinder lets you search by email address or by a physical address to see current and past residents.
-The address lookup is useful if you want context on a location rather than a specific person.
+Beyond name searches, TruthFinder lets you search by email address, phone number, or by a physical address to see current and past residents.
+The address lookup is included with the basic people report subscription and is useful if you want context on a location rather than a specific person.
+Email address and phone number lookups cost additional money.

 Report monitoring

-You can set up monitoring on any report so that you're notified when new information is added.
-This costs nothing extra on a standard subscription.
-For ongoing research — checking in on someone over time rather than a one-time lookup — this is a genuinely useful feature that most competing services don't offer.
+You can setup monitoring on any report (for an additional fee) so that you're notified when new information is added.
+For ongoing research, checking in on someone over time rather than a one-time lookup, this is a genuinely useful feature that only some competing services offer.

 PDF downloads

-Reports can be downloaded as PDFs for a small one-time fee per download.
+Reports can be downloaded as PDFs for a small additional fee per month.
 The PDFs are well formatted and usable as reference documents.
 Confirm the current fee on their site as pricing details change periodically.

 Pricing